aaaaaaaaaaaaaaaaaxaaaaaa/haskell-vscode-ide/README.md

 Install the Remote Development extension, download the .devcontainer from this repo, drop it into whatever folder contains your haskell project.
 Reopen that folder in Visual Studio Code.

 ## Stand alone
 This image contains [code-server](https://github.com/cdr/code-server), which is a browser based version of VS Code.
-To start it, run the following docker command:
+To start it, run the following docker command in powershell:

-`docker run -p 8000:8000 --rm lyxica/haskell-vscode-ide code-server`
+`docker run -p 8000:8000 --rm -v ${PWD}:/workspace lyxica/haskell-vscode-ide code-server`

+It will mount the current directory at /workspace inside the container.
 The VS code server will be accessible at http://127.0.0.1:8000

 # Beginner FAQ
 ## How do I start a new empty project?